top of page

 recognised religion for official identification purposes.
 In

-Egypt, intellectuals suspected of holding atheistic
+Egypt, intellectuals suspected of holding atheistic beliefs

-authorities.
-Novelist Alaa Hamad was convicted of
+Novelist Alaa Hamad was convicted of publishing a book

-unity and social peace.
+considered to threaten national unity and social peace.

-Several Bangladeshi atheists have been assassinated,
+Several Bangladeshi atheists have been assassinated, and a

-and a "hit list" exists issued by the Bangladesh iIslamic
+"hit list" exists issued by the Bangladesh iIslamic

 organization, the Ansarullah Bangla Team .
-Activist
+Activist atheist

-atheist bloggers are leaving Bangladesh under threat
+bloggers are leaving Bangladesh under threat of

-of assassination.
+assassination.

 Religion Is Rubbish